stringstack/stringstack-core/README.md

 Path resolution in StringStack is very similar to native NodeJS `require(path)`.
 The only exception is for relative include paths.
 That is, for paths that begin with `./` or `../`, StringStack will prefix the path with the current working directory of your process.
 If your current working directory is `/src/app`, then `./lib/thing` becomes `/src/app/./lib/thing`, and `../lib/thing` becomes `/src/app/../lib/thing`.
-In both cases, the path new path is passed directly to native `require(path)`.
+In both cases, the new path is passed directly to native `require(path)`.

 All other paths which do not start with `./` or `../` are passed directly to native `require(path)` un-modified.

+There is one caveat to everything just mentioned.
+Any include path that ends in `.js` is also modified and the trailing `.js` is removed.
+This is because NodeJS doesn't require it and StringStack thinks there should be no difference in path for components that are a single file, or components that are a directory with an index.js file in it.